cniyonkuru1-jpg/deploy_agent_cniyonkuru1-jpg/README.md

 The root of your repository contains:
 * `setup_project.sh`
-  The automation pipeline script that accepts a suffix parameter.
+ "The setup script that asks you to type a project name."
 * `README.md`
   The project description and user guide file.